rstacruz/oec-guide/docs/employment_standards.md

 >
 > <small>Taken from [Memorandum Circular No. 08, Series of 2018, Implementing Guidelines on the Regisrtation of Direct-Hire OFWs](./memorandum_circular_08.md), page 2, section II.</small>

+## To do

+- <input type='checkbox'> Review if your work contract has provisions for the employment standards above.

+- <input type='checkbox'> If it doesn't have all the required provisions (which is usually the case!), secure a [contract addendum](./contract_addendum.md) from your employer.

 <br>

 > Next: Get a [contract addendum](./contract_addendum.md) to account for clauses that may not be in your original work contract.